instantlinux/docker-tools/images/samba-dc/README.md

 Secret | Description
 ------ | -----------
 samba-admin-password | domain-administrator pw

+Secrets can be specified as kubernetes secrets, files (see the _secrets_ section of the example [docker-compose.yml](https://github.com/instantlinux/docker-tools/blob/master/images/samba-dc/docker-compose.yml) provided in this repo), or as swarm secrets.

 ### Notes
 Getting a domain-controller cluster up and running properly requires a lot of correctly-configured trust relationships established between domain controllers, and Samba's documentation of error messages and problem-resolutions is pretty thin.
 If you're only running this version of samba, it's likely there will be few problems.
 But in a mixed environment with Microsoft Active Directory servers and/or older versions of samba4, you're bound to run into problems that require tweaking.
 A few diagnostic commands are available within this container; here are notes that might help you get up and running more quickly: